infonl/webdav-servlet/INSTALL.md

 	</servlet-mapping>
 ```

+### Logging

+- The standard Java `java.util.logging` API is used for logging.
+No logging implementation is included in the library.

 ### Further configuration options

 - If you want to use the reference implementation (`LocalFileSystemStore`), set the parameter `rootpath` to where you want to store your files.